odoo/odoo/doc/howtos/rdtraining/architecture.rst

     * and more

 :ref:`Web controllers <reference/controllers>`
-    Handle requests from web browsers
+    Handle requests from web browsers.

 Static web data
-    Images, CSS or javascript files used by the web interface or website
+    Images, CSS or JavaScript files used by the web interface or website

+None of these elements is mandatory: some modules may only add data files (e.g. contry-specific accounting configuration), while others adds business objects.
+During this training, we will create business objects, object views and data files.
+Web controllers and static web data are the topic of advanced trainings.

 Module structure
 ----------------